 What to do if you believe you are a fraud victim

-If any of the scenarios above sound like something you’ve encountered, or you have another reason to believe you might be a victim of fraud, the first thing to do is change your digital banking password.
-Please log into digital banking and change your password right now.
+If any of the scenarios above sound like something you’ve encountered, or you have another reason to believe you might be a victim of fraud, the first thing to do is change your online banking password.
+Please log into online banking and change your password right now.
 Seriously.
-Go to digital banking.
+Go to online banking.

 Then, to report suspicious activity, verify whether any communication is legitimate, or ask any other questions about your account, please call our Member Solutions Center at 800.888.7882.
 We’re here for you and want to help you stay safe.

 - Read about clickjacking, SIM swapping, and smishing